clvf/nonogram_solver/README.md

 # Nonogram Solver

-The program solves nonograms that doesn't require guessing or bifurcation (chronological backtracking) ie. whose solution can be find by logical elimination.
+The program solves nonograms whose solution can be find by logical elimination.
+(Ie. those that don't require guessing or bifurcation.)

 ## Usage